 Will we lack confidence to demand our worth?
-We get contacted virtually every day (usually via marketing companies) who seem to expect us to publish posts with absolutely no recompense, as if we should be grateful for being given the opportunity to spend hours writing about their product or service.
+We get contacted virtually every day (usually via marketing companies) who seem to expect us to publish posts with absolutely no recompense, as if we should be grateful for being given the opportunity to spend hours writing about their product or service which has a vague, if any connection to family cycling.
 We need to remember that this is work, and continue to forge relationships with brands who respect what we’re doing and who are willing to support us in this.

 Will we keep Cycle Sprog doing what we know our readers like?
 We don’t want to start writing low quality “click-bait” articles just to get the page views that mean someone will advertise with us.
 We don’t want to start pushing low quality “bike shaped objects” just to make a commission through an affiliate site.
 We don’t want to start writing sponsored posts for brands that have nothing to do with family cycling.
 We don’t want to start buying social media followers just to make us look popular.

 We must keep on writing good quality articles about topics relevant to families who want to cycle.
 It’s an opportunity to spend more time getting to know our readers, and to get them more involved in what we write about.
 Maybe to start accepting more guest posts from other parents who have stories to tell about their family cycling.
 Maybe to think of new ways of sharing knowledge and encouraging more families to get out on their bikes.